ELAScience/AQ-drone/README.md

 <img src="images/drone.jpg" width="800">

-The goals of this projects are two fold:
+The goals of this project are two-fold:

 1. To develop a pedagogical curriculum from which students can apply engineering and science skills to a real problem